deverte/rho/README.md

     <img src="?sanitize=true" />
 </div>

-A charting CLI program based on the [`psi`](https://github.com/deverte/psi) package for `node.js`.
+A charting CLI program based on the [psi](https://github.com/deverte/psi) package for `node.js`.
 The main mission of this program is to build diagrams of quantum mechanical models CTC - D-CTC, P-CTC, T-CTC, but it can also be used to build quantum circuits, and etc.

-Besides building SVG files, you can use it's API (see [write command](#Commands)) to integrate it with other projects.
+Besides building SVG files, you can use it's API (see ["--write" command](#Commands)) to integrate it with other projects.

 *Now it is available only `Windows` version.
 But if there are any requests, I will add the `GNU/Linux` version.*